-Eid-ul-Zuha, Eid-ul-Adha or Bakrid is the name of one of the most famous and beloved festival which is much awaited by the Islam community.
-As we all know, there are two types of Eid that Muslims celebrate, the first is Eid-ul-fitr and the second is Eid-ul-zuha/Bakrid/Eid-ul-adha.
-Eid-ul-fitr is however the festival of breaking fast of the holy month of Ramadan whereas, Eid-ul-Adha is the festival of sacrifice to God.
-The Muslim community however, celebrates Eid-ul-Zuha on the tenth day of the holy Islamic month of Zul-Hijjah.
+Eid-ul-Zuha, Eid-ul-Adha, or Bakrid is the name of one of the most famous and beloved festivals which is much awaited by the Islam community.
+As we all know, there are two types of Eid that Muslims celebrate, the first is Eid-ul-Fitr and the second is Eid-ul-Zuha/Bakrid/Eid-ul-Adha.
+Eid-ul-Fitr is however the festival of breaking fast of the holy month of Ramadan whereas, Eid-ul-Adha is the festival of sacrifice to God.
+The Muslim community, however, celebrates Eid-ul-Zuha on the tenth day of the holy Islamic month of Zul-Hijjah.
 The first ten days of the holy month of Zul-Hijjah is considered to be very sacred as these ten days are the most appropriate for seeking Allah’s forgiveness and blessings.
-The dates change every year because Islam follows a lunar calendar according to the Islamic date of eid-ul-adha.
+The dates change every year because Islam follows a lunar calendar according to the Islamic date of eid-ul-Adha.

 The story behind Eid-ul-Zuha is very appealing.
 Let us know more about Eid-ul-Adha through this story.
 This festival celebrates the test of the obedience of Hazrat Ibrahim towards Allah.
 Hazrat Ibrahim once dreamt of Allah ordering him to sacrifice his most precious thing.
 From that night he kept dreaming of the same thing for many days.
 Then one day he told it to his wife and they decided on sacrificing their son who was the most precious for them.
 When Ibrahim was about to slash his son’s throat, he suddenly disappeared and was replaced by a sheep.
 Then Hazrat Ibrahim heard a prophecy that said Allah was testing his obedience and that he need not sacrifice his son and instead could sacrifice a sheep or ram.
 Since then, the festival of Eid-ul-Adha came into existence and is celebrated every year with much devotion.